-Tim collaborated closely with T-Brand Studio team to transform their storyboard sketches into richly immersive, cinematic illustrations.
+Collaborating closely with T-Brand Studio, Tim transformed their sketches into richly immersive, cinematic illustrations.
 The result is an expansive visual timeline spanning 250 years since the American Revolution.
 Introducing history to readers via seven 'everyday' founders and drawing readers into their worlds.

 Throughout the feature, Tim created sweeping, detailed scenes centred around each key character.
 The illustrations were brought to life through the New York Times' innovative use of parallax scrolling, with scene transitions and captions unfolding as readers move through the interactive timeline.